C-Claus/Basic-BIM-Checker-for-Autodesk-Revit/README.md

 # Basic BIM Checker
-A simple lightweight Revit Add-In to check for Categories, Levels and Assembly Code.
+A simple lightweight Revit Add-In to check for Categories, 0-Points, Levels, FireRating, Assembly Code and show materials.

 **The Interface on the Add-Ins Ribbon Tab**